YujiSue/Research/SmallObjectDetection/README.md

 => Researchers want to efficiently detect targets from as few images as possible!

 ### What this code does
+- Training pairs of images and masked binary images that indicate the target objects.
 ![](./img/make_mask.png)

+- The training images are padded by changing contrast, gamma correction, rotation, and flipping.

+-

 ## Usage
 1. Open the [notebook]() on Google Colab.